Miles: 7.4 miles RT

 Elevation Gain/Highest: 2800ft/3800ft

-Map: Green Trails Randle, WA No 301, my GAIA
+Map: Green Trails Randle, WA No 301

 Favorite Eats After Hike: Cliff Droppers, White Pass Taqueria, or just Pack A Cooler.
 You can learn more about these places in my Must Hike Must Eat Eating Out Guide.